X

 In reality, that is not always true.

-This is where many investors get misled — focusing on number instead of reliability.
+This is where many investors get misguided, looking at numbers instead of reliability.
+Execution certainty often weighs more than price itself.

-A practical approach includes:
+A practical approach would be:

 Many new investors enter the unlisted market with listed-market thinking.
 That is where most mistakes happen.